 - Neither platform supports automatic rebalancing.

-- Robinhood supports fractional shares.
-Webull does not.
+- Robinhood and Webull both support fractional shares.

 Perhaps most importantly, the customer service and overall stability of Robinhood as a brokerage seem questionable to say the least, given the widespread user complaints and pending lawsuit over its March 2020 outages.
 I'd be inclined to go with Webull.
 You'll get 2 free stocks from Webull upon signing up and funding your account after using the link below.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, this is not financial advice, investing advice, or tax advice.
 The information on this website is for informational, educational, and entertainment purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 I always attempt to ensure the accuracy of information presented but that accuracy cannot be guaranteed.
 Do your own due diligence.
 I mention M1 Finance a lot around here.
 M1 does not provide investment advice, and this is not an offer or solicitation of an offer, or advice to buy or sell any security, and you are encouraged to consult your personal investment, legal, and tax advisors.
 All examples above are hypothetical, do not reflect any specific investments, are for informational purposes only, and should not be considered an offer to buy or sell any products.
 All investing involves risk, including the risk of losing the money you invest.
 Past performance does not guarantee future results.
 Opinions are my own and do not represent those of other parties mentioned.
 Read my lengthier disclaimer here.

 Are you nearing or in retirement?
 Use my link here to get a free holistic financial plan from fiduciary advisors at Retirable to manage your savings, spend smarter, and navigate key decisions.